Linda Doyle: Recognition

-Doyle was made a Fellow of Trinity College Dublin in 2011.
-In July 2021, she was named as Cork Person of the Month.
-She was also the recipient of one of the Irish Tatler Women of the Year Awards in 2021, for STEM promotion.
+In July 2021, Doyle was named as Cork Person of the Month.
+She was also the recipient of one of the Irish Tatler Women of the Year Awards in November 2021, for STEM promotion.

 Doyle's Wikipedia article was featured in the English-language Wikipedia main page's Did you know...? section on the International Day of Women and Girls in Science (sometimes called International Women in STEM Day), on 11 February 2022.

 In 2022, she was elected a member of the Royal Irish Academy.

 Media and public events

 Prof Doyle delivered a public Davis Lecture in the Davis Now series, on the concept and practicalities of the "smart home", entitled "Bricks, Mortar and Data: Technology and the Home of the Future," at the Union Workhouse, Callan, in 2020.
 She was one of two respondent speakers at the Design as an Attitude talk by curator Alice Cawthorn at the Dublin Art Book Fair 2020.
 She delivered the 5th WITS Mary Mulvihill Lecture, entitled Communicating Communications, dealing with STEM outreach, and leadership, at the Provost's House in TCD, 8 November 2021.